 By Thomas “Max” Smith, J.D., M.B.A.

 The Fort Worth ISD, to its credit, has been working hard to revitalize aging infrastructure and find new sources of funding for its ambitious agenda.
-A centerpiece of a proposed plan to solve these issues has been to sell a number of properties, including historic Farrington Field, and put the proceeds towards the construction of smaller, modern stadiums on the outskirts of town and other projects.
+However the school district has fallen victim to its efforts to modernize the district at the expense of its history and traditions.
+A centerpiece of the districts proposed plan to revitalize its infrastructure is to sell a number of properties, including historic Farrington Field, and put the proceeds towards the construction of smaller, modern stadiums on the outskirts of town and other projects.

 This is one potential course of action, but so many questions about the sale remain unanswered, and enough Fort Worth history lives in the stadium, that the decision to sell should not be made behind closed doors.
 While the sale’s financial logic may appear solid at first glance, this should be a community decision, and it is complex.